tobygray/turbo-waffle/README.md

 Run the following commands in a different terminal each:
 1. `npm run watch`
+Alternatively you can use `npm run build` to build a production version of the client Javascript, but you must run this manually whenever you update a file.
 2. `SET DEBUG=turbo-waffle:* npm start`.

 Navigate to http://localhost:3000/

+## Acknowledgements

+Favicon is Creative Commons licensed from https://www.favicon.cc/?action=icon&file_id=815379